-In China the phenomenon of land grabbing appeared in 2006 and reached a peak in 2008.
-In India, the concentration of the deals, in terms of area, however, was observed in the period 2008-2010, in the midst of the economic crisis.
-The issue of the incompleteness of Land Matrix data, however, suggests caution in the reading and interpretation of the trend.
+In China the phenomenon of large land investment appeared in 2006 and reached a peak in 2008.
+In India, the concentration of the deals, in terms of area was observed in the period 2008-2010, in the midst of the economic crisis.

-In order to better estimate the magnitude of the connection between land grabbing and main food and energy indexes, a correlation matrix was calculated (Table 3).
+In order to better estimate the magnitude of the connection between large land investment and main food and energy indexes, a correlation matrix was calculated (Table 3).